aaaaaa123456789/gb-debug-information/debuginfo.md

   Using a value greater than 24 for this field is NOT RECOMMENDED.
 * **[Master block table][sect3.5] location**: byte offset of the master block table in the debug information file;
-  this value MUST be a multiple of 8, and the end of the table as determined implicitly by this value (i.e., this value plus the product between the element size and the block count) MUST NOT go beyond the end of the file.
+  this value MUST be a multiple of 8, and the end of the table as determined implicitly by this value (i.e., this value plus the product between the element size and the number of entries) MUST NOT go beyond the end of the file.
 * **[Master block table][sect3.5] size**: number of entries in the [master block table][sect3.5].
   Unless the [master block table][sect3.5] contains unused entries (i.e., entries with their block type field set to the [invalid value][def-invalid]), this value will also be the number of blocks in the file.
 * **[Extension block descriptor][sect4.3] block index**: block index for the block that defines the identification strings that fully identify the block type for each [extension block type][sect3.6] index used by the file.
-  This block must have the [extension block descriptor][sect4.3] type.
+  This block MUST have the [extension block descriptor][sect4.3] type.
   If the file doesn't use any extension blocks, this field MAY be set to the [invalid block index][def-invalid].

 ### 3.5.
 Master block table